pvkrishna357/6612-Artificial-Intelligence-Connect4/README.md

-# Connect 4 - AI
+# AI CONNECT 4
 Developed by Venkata Krishna
 A virtual rendition of the classic "Connect 4" board game using reinforcement learning.

-This project was built using Python and Pygame.
+This project was built using Python,Pygame,Alpha-Beta and MIN-MAX Algorithms

 #
 ## Note: Python version 3.6 and above is **required**.